sveltejs/svelte/documentation/docs/06-runtime/05-hydratable.md

 title: Hydratable data
 ---

 In Svelte, when you want to render asynchonous content data on the server, you can simply `await` it.
 This is great!
-However, it comes with a major pitall: when hydrating that content on the client, Svelte has to redo the asynchronous work, which blocks hydration for however long it takes:
+However, it comes with a pitall: when hydrating that content on the client, Svelte has to redo the asynchronous work, which blocks hydration for however long it takes:

 ```svelte
 <script>